Healthy Body & Mind

 This is the time to face the world with confidence.
 Maybe that will make it harder to notice some of the obvious effects that alcohol has on your body.
 Drinking now can leave future you feeling the long-term effects on your skin, weight, heart, and liver.

-Binge drinking makes those issues next-level bad and increases the possibility of alcohol poisoning—which you should know how to spot.
-Because if you see the signs, someone can need immediate medical attention.
+Binge drinking can also increase the possibility of alcohol poisoning, which you should know how to spot.
+If you see these signs, someone may need immediate medical attention

 Signs of Alcohol Poisoning